Medical representative: job description

 Promotional prospects are excellent – progression can be into senior sales/managerial roles or into related employment areas such as marketing or purchasing.

-There are several specialist recruitment agencies and consultants including Oxford Pharmaceutical Sciences Limited and Scientific Staff Consultants that also regularly advertise vacancies.
+There are several specialist recruitment agencies and consultancies that also regularly advertise vacancies.
 Job shadowing, networking and speculative applications are advisable.
 Pre-entry sales or hospital/medical work experience is advantageous.

 Employers normally prefer graduates with relevant qualifications in life sciences, pharmacy, medicine, nursing or dentistry.
 New recruits normally receive an initial period (up to six months) of intense training, following which they may shadow experienced sales staff before commencing work on their own.